 \section{Equivalence between correctable algebra and the Petz recovered map for bistochastic channels}

-The structure of CPTP self-map, the invariant subspace, and the fixed-point algebra of the dual has been studied. \begin{thm}[Combination of \cite{Hayden2004,PhysRevA.66.022318,lindbald1999}] For every CPTP self-map $\CZ: S(\BC^d)\rightarrow S(\BC^d)$, then the following holds: \begin{enumerate} \item The invariant subspace $S_{\CZ^\dagger}$ of $\CZ^\dagger$ forms an subalgebra $M\subset B(\CH_d)$, with factors $\alpha$.
+The structure of CPTP self-map, the invariant subspace, and the fixed-point algebra of the dual has been studied. \begin{thm}[Combination of \cite{Hayden2004,PhysRevA.66.022318,lindbald1999}] For every CPTP self-map $\CZ: S(\BC^d)\rightarrow S(\BC^d)$, the following holds: \begin{enumerate} \item The invariant subspace $S_{\CZ^\dagger}$ of $\CZ^\dagger$ forms a subalgebra $M\subset B(\CH_d)$, with factors $\alpha$.